-These changes were a big step for DOL.
+The significant changes to the labor certification process were a big step for DOL.
 Over a period of several years the DOL had noted a growing concern over the fraud and abuse that the labor certification process had succumbed to.
-These concerns with the integrity of the program were found to be true with the rash of recent high-profile criminal prosecutions by the U.S. Department of Justice (DOJ).
-These criminal prosecutions reinforced the view that the ability to substitute alien employees on the labor certification had made the labor certification itself a very marketable commodity by unethical employers, attorneys and agents.
+U.S. Department of Justice (DOJ) criminal prosecutions at the time reinforced the view that the ability to substitute alien employees on the labor certification had made the labor certification itself a very marketable commodity by unethical employers, attorneys and agents.
 With the continued difficulty that aliens faced in getting permanent residence, aliens were willing to take the risks involved with the substitution process.

 The DOL also believes that the marketability of the labor certifications was increased by the fact that the labor certification did not have an expiration date, allowing employers to use them for years after they were approved.
 By limiting the ability to substitute employees and the period of validity of labor certifications to 180 days, the DOL hopes to finally put a stop to these fraudulent practices.

-In the 2-3 years following the adoption of the final rule DOL has noted success in achieving its primary goal of stopping the fraud and abuse in the program.
-With the PERM Labor Certification Process significantly reducing the processing times for those employers that need to file a new application the substitution process is no longer needed.
-As our experience has borne out, the lengthy processing times for green card labor certification is a thing of the past.
-Since substitution is no longer necessary to accommodate long wait times, the DOL believes there is no longer a compelling reason to allow the practice.
+In the 2-3 years following the adoption of the final rule, DOL noted success in achieving its primary goal of stopping the fraud and abuse in the program.
+With the PERM Labor Certification Process significantly reducing the processing times for those employers that need to file a new application, the substitution process is no longer needed.
+As our experience has borne out, the lengthy processing times for the labor certification is a thing of the past.

-Contact VisaPro if you have any questions regarding any type of employment based and family based petitions as well as PERM and naturalization process.
-Our experienced attorneys will be happy to assist you.
+Contact VisaPro if you have any questions regarding any type of employment-based or family-based applications as well as PERM and naturalization process.
+Our top immigration attorneys will be happy to assist you.

 What VisaPro Customers Are Saying